chrdn/data-science-S2025/challenges/c13-final-assignment.md

 We can see that, in general for most continents, the densities are right skewed, showing that most people in this age group have fewer smoking cycles.
-We can also see that Ironbard seems to have a llot of nonsmokers, at almost 50%.
+We can also see that Ironbard seems to have a lot of nonsmokers, at almost 50% of those younger than 25.
 Let’s see if this carries over to older islanders (\>35).

 ``` r
 df_data %>%